-To provide opportunities for excellent postdoctoral researchers from other countries to conduct cooperative research under the guidance of their hosts with leading research groups in universities and other Japanese institutions.
+To provide opportunities for pre-/post-doctoral researchers from the US, Canada and Europe () to conduct cooperative research under the guidance of their hosts cooperative research with leading research groups in universities and other Japanese institutions.

 This program is intended to help advance the overseas researchers' research activities while advancing science and promoting internationalization in Japan.